narravaganza/narravaganza.github.io/acknowledgements.markdown

 Incited by Matt B.

 ## Chatty Chakras
-Critiqued by the BA Writers Group
+Improved with feedback from the BA Writers Group

 ## Reliable Massage
 Inspired by a Writers Group that shall remain unknown

 ## The Boiled Tomato Technique
-Critiqued by Diana G.
+Improved with feedback from Diana G.

+## Fajeever And I
+Improved with feedback from Joan D.

 # Images
 * [DALL·E](https://labs.openai.com/){:target="_blank"}